dfparker2002/osgi-service-monitor/README.md

 The ServiceMonitorManager automatically tracks the monitors and delivery agents as they come on and offline.
 A NotificationDeliveryAgent can choose to receive unsuccessful event notifications for all registered ServiceMonitors or a list of defined monitors.

-Registration of (0-to-many) ServiceMonitors is automatic, requring a simple implementation of:
+Registration of (0-to-many) `ServiceMonitor`s is automatic, requring a simple implementation of:

 ```
 package com.citytechinc.monitoring.services;